exonum/exonum-doc/src/get-started/java-binding.md

   The map of transaction messages identified by their SHA-256 hashes.
 Both committed and in-pool (not yet processed) transactions are returned.
 - `getTxResults: ProofMapIndexProxy<HashCode, TransactionResult>`
-  The map with a key-value pair of a transaction hash and execution result.
+  The map with of transaction execution results identified by corresponding transaction SHA-256 hashes.
-  It's also possible to get a `TransactionResult` of a single transaction by its hash.
 - `getTxLocations: MapIndex<HashCode, TransactionLocation>`
-  Returns a map that keeps the transaction position inside the blockchain for every transaction hash.
-It's also possible to get a `TransactionLocation` of a single transaction by its hash.
+  The map of transaction positions inside the blockchain identified by corresponding transaction SHA-256 hashes.
 - `getBlocks: MapIndex<HashCode, Block>`
-  The map that stores a block object for every block hash.
-It's also possible to get a single block object by its hash.
+  The map of block objects identified by corresponding block hashes.
 - `getLastBlock: Block`
   The latest committed block.
 - `getActualConfiguration: StoredConfiguration`